kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/graph-setup.md

 Setting a primary key will automatically assing the semantic type `"ID"` to this column.
 A primary key may not exist for all tables, but will be required whenever tables need to be linked together or whenever the table is used as the entity in a predictive query.

-### Time column
+### Time Column

-A time column indicates the timestamp column that record when the event occured.
+A time column specifies the timestamp at which an event occured or when this row became active.
 It is used to prevent temporal leakage during subgraph sampling, i.e. for a given anchor time only events are preserved with timestamp less than or equal to the given anchor time.
 Time column data must obey to datetime format to be correctly parsed by `pandas.to_datetime`.
 Each table can have at most one time column.